 California governor vetoes tough gun control bills

-Brown vetoed the strictest bill, which would have classified any rifle with a removable magazine as an assault weapon, calling it an "infringement on gun owners' rights."
+Brown vetoed the strictest bill, to which would have classified any firearm with a removable magazine as an assault weapon, calling it an "infringement on gun owners' rights."
 He did, however sign some new firearms regulations, including a measure to ban conversion kits used to convert standard firearms into semi-automatics.

 - Air strike kills 15 civilians in Yemen by mistake: officials

 - North Korea executes leader's powerful uncle in rare public purge |

 - Twitter backtracks on block feature after users revolt